Relative Attention-based One-Class Adversarial Autoencoder for Continuous Authentication of Smartphone Users

 \subsection{Performance with Different Time Windows}

 To evaluate the authentication performance with different time window size of behavioral biometrics sequences, we perform several experiments with different time window size on the HMOG dataset.
-Figure \ref{window size trend} shows the trend of the FAR, FRR, EER, and AUROC with the increase of time window size.
-The FAR in Figure \ref{window size trend}a decreases with the increase of time window size from 0.25s to 0.5s, and then fluctuates slightly with the increase of time window size from 0.5s to 1.5s.
-The FRR and EER in Figure \ref{window size trend}b and Figure \ref{window size trend}c show the trend to the FAR.
-The AUROC in Figure \ref{window size trend}d increases with the increase of time window size from 0.25s to 0.5s, and then keeps stable with the increase of time window size from 0.5s to 1.5s.
+Fig. \ref{window size trend} shows the trend of the FAR, FRR, EER, and AUROC with the increase of time window size.
+The FAR in Fig. \ref{window size trend}a decreases with the increase of time window size from 0.25s to 0.5s, and then fluctuates slightly with the increase of time window size from 0.5s to 1.5s.
+The FRR and EER in Fig. \ref{window size trend}b and Fig. \ref{window size trend}c show the trend to the FAR.
+The AUROC in Fig. \ref{window size trend}d increases with the increase of time window size from 0.25s to 0.5s, and then keeps stable with the increase of time window size from 0.5s to 1.5s.
 Table \ref{window size} lists the mean values of the FAR, FRR, EER, and AUROC with different time window size.
 As shown in Table \ref{window size}, we achieve excellent performance with the increase of time window size from 0.5s to 1.5s.
+In practice, we need to balance factors such as authentication performance, authentication speed, and authentication overhead when selecting the time window size of behavioral biometric sequences.
+If the window size is too small, the proposed continuous authentication model cannot effectively learn users' behavioral patterns, resulting in unsatisfactory authentication performance.
+If the window size is too large, attackers cannot be identified in a timely manner, and the authentication overhead is relatively high.
 Considering the time cost and authentication efficiency, we choose a 0.5s time window size of behavioral biometrics sequences in the experiments.